-You can finance equipment by taking out a small business loan or leasing it.
+You can finance equipment by taking out a small business loan or lease.
 Equipment loans are asset-based — lenders use your asset as collateral to back the loan.
-Although traditional banks and the U.S. Small Business Administration provide equipment financing, they tend to have tougher qualification requirements in terms of FICO scores, and the process is slower.
+Although traditional banks and the U.S. Small Business Administration (SBA) provide equipment financing, they tend to have tougher qualification requirements in terms of FICO scores, and the process is sometimes slower.

 When you lease equipment, your monthly payment represents the cost of renting the equipment, and the lender benefits from any tax advantages associated with depreciation.
 Leasing is the best option if the equipment has a short shelf life, such as computers and other technology products.

 There are tax benefits to leasing.
-Under IRS Section 179, you can deduct up to $1 million of equipment that you have purchased, even if it’s financed.
+Under IRS Section 179, you can deduct up to $1.02 million of equipment that you’ve purchased, even if it’s financed.
 Lease payments appear as an expense deduction on your taxes.

 Leases come in various forms:

-- An equipment finance agreement is similar to a car loan.
-You take ownership of the equipment up front and pay the lender back on a monthly basis.
+- Equipment finance agreement: Similar to a car loan, you take ownership of the equipment up front and pay the lender back on a monthly basis.

-- A fair market value lease enables you to purchase the equipment at fair market value when the lease expires.
+- Fair market value lease: Enables you to purchase the equipment at fair market value when the lease expires.

-- With a $1 purchase option lease, the lender owns the equipment until the lease matures.
-The lessee can return the equipment for new or buy it for $1 at maturity.
+- $1 purchase option lease: The lender owns the equipment until the lease matures.
+The lessee can return the equipment for something new or buy it for $1 at maturity.

-- A 10 percent purchase option lease typically gives the customer lower payments and the option to buy the equipment for an agreed upon amount when the lease matures.
+- 10% purchase option lease: Typically gives the borrower lower payments and the option to buy the equipment for an agreed upon amount when the lease matures.

-Equipment loans are similar to traditional banks’ term loans and have fixed repayment schedules that include interest.
+- Equipment loans: Similar to traditional banks’ term loans and have fixed repayment schedules that include interest.
 As you pay off an equipment loan, over time the equipment transitions from a debt to an asset.